Export

 - Header text: custom text that will be displayed at the top of each page.
 Could be details about the shoot or any other information.
 If left blank, the header will not be rendered and will not take up any space

-- Avoid orphaned shots when wrapping: will move the whole scene to a new page if only a few shots would be on a different page than the rest
+- Avoid single shots wrapping to new pages: will move the whole scene to a new page if only a few shots would be on a different page than the rest

 - Repeat scene headings after page breaks: will repeat the scene heading (scene number and its attributes) if the scene's shots have wrapped to a new page